aswna/Environment/README.md

     git submodule update --init

+I also use

+     git submodule foreach git pull

 ### Deleting a submodule ###
 1. Delete the relevant line from the .gitmodules file.
 2. Delete the relevant section from .git/config.